Are you looking for a secured card with a high credit limit or no credit check?

 Which card should you choose?

-The Wells Fargo Secured Visa® Card's annual fee is $25 — which is cheaper than most other secured credit cards on the market.
-In order to be approved, you'll need to front a $300 minimum security deposit.
-And if you're looking for a card to build credit, you'll be happy to know that all of your Wells Fargo Secured Visa® Card activity will be reported to the three major credit bureaus.
+The Wells Fargo Secured Credit Card's annual fee is $25 — cheaper than many other secured credit cards on the market.
+For approval, you'll need to front a $300 minimum security deposit.
+And if you're looking for a card to build credit, you'll be happy to know that the bank reports your Wells Fargo Secured Credit Card activity to the three major credit bureaus.

-The OpenSky® Secured Visa® Credit Card is a great contender if you've never had any form of credit in the past.
-Compared to the Wells Fargo Secured Visa® Card, this card offers a lower APR at 18.89% variable and a smaller minimum security deposit of $200.
-To make the application process easier, you can use a debit card, wire transfer or money order to fund the security deposit for your OpenSky® Secured Visa® Credit Card.
+The OpenSky® Secured Visa® Credit Card is a contender if you've never had any form of credit in the past.
+Compared with the Wells Fargo Secured Credit Card, this card offers a lower 19.14% variable APR and requires a lower minimum security deposit of $200.
+And you can easily fund your deposit with a debit card, wire transfer or money order.

-Does the Wells Fargo Secured Visa® Card or the OpenSky® Secured Visa® Credit Card seem like a match for your wallet?
-If you said yes, then apply for the secured credit card that’s most suitable for your needs.
+Does either the Wells Fargo Secured Credit Card or the OpenSky® Secured Visa® Credit Card sound like a match for your wallet?
+If so, easily apply online.

-However, if you’re not too crazy about either card, compare features of other secured cards out there until you find the one that’s right for you.
+If you’re not too crazy about either card, compare the features of other secured cards until you find the one that’s right for your needs.